varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Readable from: vcl_backend_response, vcl_backend_error

-	Boolean.
-If this is a successful 304 response to a backend conditional request refreshing an existing
+	When `true` this indicates that we got a 304 response to our conditional fetch from the backend and turned that into `beresp.status = 200`
-	cache object.

 beresp.uncacheable